XP-Angelholm/xp-toolset/README.md

 A release is created by following these steps:

-1. Create a commit, starting with any of the keywords found below and adhering to this pattern `<the desired keyword>: <the commit message>`.
+1. Create a traditional commit, starting with any of the keywords found below and adhering to this pattern `<the desired keyword>: <the commit message>`.
 2. Execute `git tag v<the version number>`.
 3. Execute `git push <the name of the remote> <the version number>`.